VVill-ga/VVill-ga/resume.md

 -   \setlength{\parskip}{3pt} **Leadership Liaison for the Engineering Student Council** *\hfill 2023-Now*
-    -   Provide resources and expertise to more than 50 engineering clubs
+    -   Give expertise and development opportunities to more than 50 engineering clubs
-    -   Work with the Leadership Academy to amplify academic opportunities in the College of Engineering
+    -   Collaborate with the Leadership Academy to amplify academic opportunities in the College of Engineering
 -   **Administrative and Finance Officer of the Residence Hall Association** *\hfill 2022-Now*
     -   Manage \$100,000 budgets across 19 different spending accounts
-    -   Regularly meet with Housing and Dining administrators to amplify residents voices
+    -   Schedule regular meetings with Housing and Dining administrators to amplify residents' voices
 -   **Officer of 4 Student Clubs** *\hfill 2022-Now*
     -   Founded the General Engineering Club to facilitate students' multidisciplinary side-projects
-    -   Helped officer teams with fundraising, event planning, and group collaborations for all clubs
+    -   Help officer teams with fundraising, event planning, and group collaborations for all clubs
-    -   Work with many students in teams to learn from each other and grow as leaders
+    -   Organize student teams to foster mutual learning and develop collective leadership skills